![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 We pulled both cars into the clearing beside the highway.
 I parked, and Jason did likewise.
 We all got out.

 "Is this a joke?"
 Jason asked.
-As the vicinity didn't look too promising for a racing route.
+As the spot didn't look too promising for a racing route.

 "Nope!
 I wanted to show you a short cut around the mountain, so you'll know the same alternative route I do."